anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 Preamble
 --------

 This is notebook of code I wrote while reading Chapter 6 of [*Statistical Rethinking*](http://xcelab.net/rm/statistical-rethinking/).
 I don't use the author's [rethinking package](https://github.com/rmcelreath/rethinking) or any of its helper functions.
-I instead used rstanarm to fit the Bayesian models and loo for model comparisons, because I'm trying to stay in that ecosystem.
+I instead used [RStanARM](http://mc-stan.org/%20interfaces/rstanarm) to fit the Bayesian models and [Loo](http://mc-stan.org/%20interfaces/loo.html) for model comparisons, because I'm trying to stay in that ecosystem.
 As a result, my models have different priors and different parameter estimates.

 ``` r
 # devtools::install_github("rmcelreath/rethinking")